SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

    Add a parameter to include today’s lunch special in the greeting.

-Use a tuple to make a compound value --- for example, return multiple values from a function.
+Use a tuple to make a compound value --- for example, to return multiple values from a function.
 The elements of a tuple can be referred to either by name or by number.